 - Proof of registration, if already at University

-- Certified Copies of ID or Birth Certificates of other school-going dependants in your home
+- ID or Birth Certificates of other school-going dependants in your home

 - A stamped letter from your school confirming registration as well as your subjects.

-Applicants will be considered according to academic performance, National Benchmark Test results and financial need as determined by the NSFAS financial means test.
+Applicants will be selected based on academic performance, National Benchmark Test results and financial need as determined by the NSFAS financial means test.

 Applications for 2021 bursary intake close on 30 August 2020.